Reference

 How does Hive handle rate limits?

 Hive enforces two layers.
-First, your Hive API key has a per-minute and per-month budget based on your plan (Demo: 30 req/min, 10,000 credits/month).
-Hitting that returns HTTP 429 with Retry-After seconds.
-Second, Hive internally respects each upstream provider's rate limit — upstream throttling surfaces as HTTP 502 with a retryable error code.
+First, each Hive API key has a per-minute request limit and your account has a monthly credit budget shared across all your keys, based on your plan (Demo: 30 req/min, 10,000 credits/month).
+Hitting the per-minute limit returns HTTP 429 RATE_LIMITED with a Retry-After: 60 header; exhausting monthly credits returns HTTP 429 QUOTA_EXCEEDED.
+Second, Hive internally respects each upstream provider's rate limit; upstream failures surface as HTTP 503 with code PROVIDER_UNAVAILABLE.
 Both layers are documented in Rate Limits and Errors.

 What does the live server expose?